-1. Here is a an example of a faint positive line beginning to form on a positive test result 6dp5dt:
+1. Here is an example of a faint positive line beginning to form on a positive test result 6dp5dt:

-2. Here is a another example of a faint line beginning to form on a positive test result 6dp5dt:
+2. Here is another example of a faint line beginning to form on a positive test result 6dp5dt:

 4. Here is another example of a positive test result taken 7dp5dt:

 5. Here is a pregnancy test from 8dp5dt.
 This mama took the test at 10:56am, so it wasn't the first urine of the day and may have been darker if she had tested in the morning:

 6. Here are progressively positive results from a mama who tested 8dp5dt, 11dp5dt, and 14dp5dt:

 The earlier you test, the lighter the line will be.
 If you are indeed pregnant, the line will get progressively darker each day.
 Some things to remember when testing:

 - It’s best to test first thing in the morning when your urine is most concentrated, but we don’t blame you for testing more than once in a day!